 Brunch, Afternoon, or Evening Celebration

 The most important factor is whether you’re having brunch ceremony or an afternoon/evening celebration.
-Brunch/ morning weddings are typically much shorter, with a ceremony and reception lasting about 3 hours, with afternoon or evening weddings lasting 6+.
-But remember coverage starts long before you walk down the aisle.
-We average about 5 to 6 hours of total coverage for brunch weddings, while afternoon and evening weddings need at least 8 hours.
+Brunch/ morning weddings are typically much shorter, with a ceremony and reception lasting about 3 hours total, while the average afternoon or evening weddings lasts 6 or more.
+But remember, coverage starts long before you walk down the aisle.
+We average about 5 to 6 hours of total coverage for brunch weddings, while afternoon and evening weddings need AT LEAST 8 hours.

 Side note: if you are getting married in the late fall or winter, when the sunsets much earlier in the day, it’s definitely worth considering doing a First Look so that you can capture all of those pictures before the sun sets.
-Daytime pictures look very different than nighttime pictures and you’ll need to decide what style you want your wedding photos to be.
-But, if your ceremony is later in the day, and especially if you like that light and airy style, like ours, you’ll need to get those important family, wedding party, and couple’s pictures done before the ceremony.
+Daytime pictures look VERY different than pictures taken at night and you’ll need to decide what style you want your wedding photos to be.
+But, if your ceremony is later in the day, and especially if you like that light and airy style, like ours, you must get those important family, wedding party, and couple’s pictures done before the ceremony.
 Remember those group pictures can take about an hour, and that means you’ll need AT LEAST a full hour of daylight after your ceremony if you aren’t doing a First Look.
 For more info on winter weddings check out this post.

 Here are examples of natural light photos taken during the day.

 And here are shots of the same wedding and venue taken at night: